DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-6_the_quick_start_guide.md

 > A point that defines a distance-based relationship is commonly referred to as an "Attractor."
 Here the distance to our Attractor Point will be used to specify how big our circle should be.

 ###2.4.2.
 Adding Nodes to the Workspace
 Now that we have our Objectives and Relationships sketched we can begin creating our graph.
 We need the Nodes that will represent the sequence of actions Dynamo will execute.
-Since we know we are trying to create a circle, let's start by locating a Node that do so.
+Since we know we are trying to create a circle, let's start by locating a Node that does so.
 Using the Search field or browing through the Library, we will find that there is more than one way to create a circle.

 ![Browse and Search](images/2-4/01-BrowseAndSearch.png)
 > 1. Browse to Geometry > Circle > **CircleByPointRadius**